-However, this only applies to cool air — when it comes to heating, pumps and air conditioners are quite different.
-Air conditioners don’t supply heat and are generally mixed with a furnace system that does.
-These systems, however, can both heat and cool a home.
+However, this only applies to cool air — when it comes to heating, heat pumps and air conditioners are quite different.
+Air conditioners don’t supply heat, and are generally mixed with a furnace system that does.
+Heat pumps, however, can both heat and cool a home.

 Types of Heat Pumps

 Now that you know the basics of how heat pumps function, let’s go over some of the best heat pumps to use in 2022.
 Among heat pump manufacturers, these brands are generally considered the best.

 - Features: SilentComfort technology, dual-fuel capabilities when connected to a furnace